BLOG

 *The numbers would vary based on the video size.

-In the Insert shortcode parameters dropdown, you are given the option to add dynamic values including but not limited to, WordPress information, shortcode enclosed content, custom fields, and more.
+In the Insert shortcode parameters dropdown, you can add dynamic values, including, but not limited to, WordPress information, shortcode enclosed content, custom fields, and more.

 Shortcoder provides users the ability to configure their shortcode settings.

-They can type in a new display name or temporarily deactivate shortcodes that are currently in use on other pages.
-For usability testing, you could restrict the shortcode to only execute on mobile or desktop devices.
+They can type in a new display name or temporarily deactivate shortcodes on other pages.
+You could restrict the shortcode to only executing on mobile or desktop devices for usability testing.

-One last feature to bring up is adding new tags to your shortcodes.
-This should help you keep track of your snippets if you end up creating too many.
-Navigate to All Shortcodes where each one will be labeled to match its visuals elements and functions.
+One last feature to mention is adding new tags to your shortcodes.
+This should help you keep track of your snippets if you create too many.
+Navigate to All Shortcodes, where each will be labeled to match its visual elements and functions.

-To prevent any loss of data, make sure that you save often.
-Once all is said and done, hit “Publish” and your shortcodes will go live immediately.
+To prevent data loss, save often.
+Once you’ve finished, hit “Publish,” and your shortcodes will go live immediately.

 Creating a Shortcode on Insert HTML Snippet

-Insert HTML Snippet by XYZScripts is another shortcode plugin worth looking into.
-Once again, you have to download and activate the plugin.
-From XYZ Html, select HTML Snippets > Add New HTML Snippet to create your own HTML shortcode.
+Insert HTML Snippet by XYZScripts is another shortcode plugin worth exploring.
+Once again, you must download and activate the plugin.
+From XYZ HTML, select HTML Snippets > Add New HTML Snippet to create your own HTML shortcode.

-This one is, relatively speaking, the most straightforward plugin since users are only required to label it with a tracking name and fill in the text field with their unique HTML code.
+This is the most straightforward plugin since users must only label it with a tracking name and fill the text field with their unique HTML code.
 Of course, you can always add CSS and JavaScript as long as the opening/closing tags are there.

-Coupled with the Gutenberg Shortcode block, you have the flexibility to insert snippets into your widgets area, navigation menu, or in between post content.
+Coupled with the Gutenberg Shortcode block, you can insert snippets into your widget area, navigation menu, or post content.

 Here is an example of a snippet stored in the HTML code editor:

-In terms of settings, Insert HTML Snippets lets you organize snippets in ascending or descending order according to the date they were created.
-You do get to restrict how many shortcodes are displayed per page or post to prevent your site from slowing down.
+Regarding settings, Insert HTML Snippets lets you organize snippets in ascending or descending order according to the date they were created.
+You can also restrict the number of shortcodes displayed per page or post to prevent your site from slowing down.

-If you are curious about the premium version and want to see a detailed comparison, this is available under the “About” tab.
-While the free plugin does not support user-based privilege management, it has enough for performing most basic tasks.
+If you are curious about the premium version and want a detailed comparison, this is available under the “About” tab.
+While the free plugin does not support user-based privilege management, it has enough to perform the most basic tasks.

 Understandably, the premium plan offers more services, from targeting devices to exporting/importing snippets, but I don’t think they are essential for this tutorial.

 By all means, give Insert HTML Snippet a try because it compiles chunks of code for you.
-There is a catch though, it’s not really beginner-friendly due to a lack of built-in template elements.–You must know what the underlying code does or else you could run into a few technical problems.
+However, there is a catch: It’s not beginner-friendly due to a lack of built-in template elements.
+You must know what the underlying code does, or you could encounter a few technical problems.

 Which is Better: Inserting Shortcodes Manually or Using the Gutenberg Shortcode Block?

-Shortcodes were released in version 2.5 of the WordPress API and allow users to create a snippet of code enclosed in square brackets as shown “[ ]”.
-It behaves just like a sidebar widget as both are able to store pre-made elements from a separate location.
+Shortcodes were released in version 2.5 of the WordPress API, allowing users to create a snippet of code enclosed in square brackets, as shown in “[ ].”
+A shortcode behaves like a sidebar widget, as both can store pre-made elements separately.

-Even though shortcodes provide a wide range of dynamic functionality, they can be somewhat confusing to navigate for those who have no programming experience.
-This changed when the Gutenberg Block Editor was released, giving users a huge selection of block templates to arrange however they want on a page.
+Even though shortcodes provide a wide range of dynamic functionality, they can be somewhat confusing for those without programming experience.
+This changed when the Gutenberg Block Editor was released, giving users a vast selection of block templates to arrange however they want on a page.

-This meant users were able to add a shortcode with a quick copy and paste into the Shortcode block.
-Apparently, the old method slightly differs in that you had to paste the shortcode onto a separate line.
-However, not everyone was a fan of Gutenberg–many users switched back to the classic content editor instead.
+Users could add a shortcode by quickly copying and pasting it into the Shortcode block.
+The old method slightly differed because you had to paste the shortcode onto a separate line.
+However, not everyone was a fan of Gutenberg—many users switched back to the classic content editor instead.

-In most cases, people installed plugins to generate shortcodes for them that could perform meaningful tasks such as importing audio from another site.
-This is true for popular plugins as seen in WPForms, OptinMonster, and even WooCommerce.
+In most cases, people installed plugins to generate shortcodes that could perform meaningful tasks such as importing audio from another site.
+This is true for popular plugins like WPForms, OptinMonster, and WooCommerce.

-To create original snippets, you had to write custom functions to produce the desired output.
-Either way, a shortcode achieves the same outcome as if you modified the code itself, but of course, without the risk of potentially breaking your site.
-It is definitely a better alternative than editing your theme files.
+You had to write custom functions to create original snippets to produce the desired output.
+Either way, a shortcode achieves the same outcome as if you modified the code, but without the risk of potentially breaking your site.
+It is a better alternative than editing your theme files.

-Take a Shortcut in WordPress Design with Shortcodes
+Take a Shortcut in WordPress Design with WP Shortcodes

-Shortcodes can help you save time on not only site maintenance but also new feature integration.
+Shortcodes can help you save time on on-site maintenance and new feature integration.
 With this added functionality, you can easily enhance your content by adjusting individual parameters and inserting snippets into your WordPress editor.

-When it comes to user-friendly elements, you have access to a wide range of options.–There are numerous shortcode plugins available in WordPress, regardless of whether you go down the free or subscriber route.
-Shortcodes are particularly useful for tweaking parts of your site as other plugins may rely on them to perform necessary actions.
-For this reason, it’s important to set up a shortcode plugin for every site you own.
+When it comes to user-friendly elements, you have access to a wide range of options.–Numerous shortcode plugins are available in WordPress, regardless of whether you go down the accessible or subscriber route.
+Shortcodes are handy for tweaking parts of your site, as other plugins may rely on them to perform necessary actions.
+For this reason, it’s essential to set up a shortcode plugin for every site you own.

-In this detailed tutorial, I recommended three shortcode plugins that people with no coding experience can learn quickly to add custom media to their site: These were Shortcode Ultimate, Shortcoder, and Insert HTML Snippet.
+In this detailed tutorial, I recommended three shortcode plugins that people with no coding experience can quickly learn to add custom media to their site: Shortcode Ultimate, Shortcoder, and Insert HTML Snippet.

-And best of all, there are no real downsides to using shortcodes since they won’t interfere with other features.
-You can always remove them if they suddenly stop working or need some editing.
+And best of all, WP shortcodes have no real downsides since they won’t interfere with other features.
+You can permanently remove them if they suddenly stop working or need editing.

-If you’d like to suggest alternative shortcode plugins, feel free to comment below and discuss how those plugins have contributed to your WordPress customization.
+If you’d like to suggest alternative shortcode plugins, please comment below and discuss how those plugins have contributed to your WordPress customization.